MakennaWorley/MakennaWorley/README.md

 - 🎓 **Education:** Studying Computer Science and Mathematics at Westminster University in SLC, Utah.
 - 💼 **Work:** Currently working as a Data & Analytics Intern at Ken Garff Automotive, learning Angular and Nestjs development.
 - 🌱 **Learning:** I'm constantly picking up new skills and languages to solve problems and make life more enjoyable!
-Including but not limited to Python, Rust, Java, and Web Development with Angular, Nestjs, Djano, and React.
+Including but not limited to Python, Rust, Java, and Web Development with Angular, Nestjs, Django, and React.

 ## Projects & Contributions